Figures logo

 How do salary reviews affect company culture?

+Fair salary reviews build trust and demonstrate organisational values in action.
 When conducted fairly and transparently, they foster a sense of trust, fairness, and recognition among employees.
-It demonstrates that the organization values its workforce and acknowledges their efforts.
-This, in turn, can enhance employee morale, motivation, and loyalty.
+This demonstrates that the organisation values its workforce and acknowledges their efforts, which can enhance employee morale, motivation, and loyalty.

 Conversely, if salary reviews are inconsistent or perceived as biased, it can lead to dissatisfaction, low morale, and a negative impact on the company culture.